Banque Franco-Japonaise: Foundation and early activity

 The BFJ's initial chairman was Henri Guernaut, member of the board of Société Générale and its future chairman as well.
 René Dorizon, himself the son of Société Générale Director Louis Dorizon, had been instrumental in the BFJ's creation and was its first chief executive (directeur général).
 Soeda Juichi was one of the bank's promoters on the Japanese side.
 It arranged a first yen loan to France in November 1915, reflecting the rapid rise of Japan's role as an international creditor during World War I.

 The bank was initially established at 132, rue Réaumur in Paris, in a building originally erected in 1901 for the short-lived Banque Spéciale des Valeurs Industrielles.
-The BSJ then relocated and was at 34, rue de Chateaudun by 1918, and eventually at 33, rue Cambon by 1929.
-By the late 1930s it had branches in Tokyo and Kobe.
+The BFJ then relocated and was at 34, rue de Chateaudun by 1918, and eventually at 33, rue Cambon by 1929, where the bank would remain until at least 1974.
+By the late 1930s, it had branches in Tokyo and Kobe.